Abandoned vehicles, traffic and vehicle permits

 The Traffic team can install a 'Local Traffic Only' sign.
 However, these are advisory only and may not be effective.

-How can I request a Traffic mirror?
+How can I request a traffic mirror?

 Council will provide convex mirrors at road intersections where the sight distance is limited and can be improved with a mirror.

-To request a Convex Traffic Mirror please get in contact with us at 1300 368 333.
+To request a convex mirror, please contact us on1300 368 333.

-Unsealed Roads
+Unsealed roads

 Can I have speed signs put on my rural unsealed road?

-No, as the State default speed limit is 100km/h which applies to sealed and unsealed rural roads
+No, as the state default speed limit is 100 km/h which applies to sealed and unsealed rural roads

 Can I have speed humps installed on my unsealed road?